-Formal quarterly progress reports are to be presented in public at Cabinet meetings.
-The first quarterly progress report is attached at Appendix 1.
-This focuses on the progress made on the activities in the Year Ahead Delivery Plan since January 2022.
+Formal progress reports are to be presented in public at Cabinet meetings every three months, with the first report being presented on the 20 June 2022 and the second on 19 September 2022.
+The third progress report is attached at Appendix 1, focussing on the progress made on the activities in the Year Ahead Delivery Plan and Council Plan performance measure data for Quarter 2.